 "Is this impersonal compared to face-to-face prayer?"

 It's not a replacement — it's a bridge.
-Many people who text a prayer request eventually open up in person because the text line gave them a safe first step.
+Many who message eventually open up in person because your system gave them a safe first step.

 "What does this cost?"

-Most church texting platforms range from $25-$75/month depending on the size of your congregation and message volume.
+Most church texting platforms range from $25-$75/month depending on your size and message volume.
 That's less than most churches spend on coffee supplies.
+For more details, see Church SMS Alerts: How to Keep Your Congregation Informed.

 ---